Italy in June: weather, best destinations, tips. All you need to know for a perfect trip [Updated for 2026]

 What to book in advance for spending June in Italy

-June can be busy in Italy but advance booking for all main attractions is recommended.
+June is busy in Italy; booking for all main attractions is a must.

 Attractions that need advance booking are:

-Trains do not usually need to be booked in advance however, high-speed train on popular routes such as Rome to Florence do tend to book out or only have very expensive tickets available.
+Trains do not usually need to be booked in advance however, high-speed train on popular routes such as Rome to Florence do tend to book out or only have very expensive tickets available if left last minute, so advance planning is recommended.
+Tickets tend to come out any time between 6 to 3 months before.

 I always recommend booking accommodation in advance and my favorite booking engine is booking.com.